arsduo/mongoscript/readme.md

 ###The cool stuff###

+##More readme coming soon!##

 So what we can do with MongoDB and Javascript, at least in theory?
 A lot.

-* Mongo'